Speak / Lesson 6

 testeeeee

-Matt: By now you know that this is the one and only podcast designed to teach conversational persian to beginners
+Matt: By now, you know that this is the one and only podcast made to teach conversational Persian to beginners.

 Leyla: For now, Matt, are you ready to begin the lesson?